arcticfoxrc/pennyfox/README.md

 * **🔐 Secure Authentication**: We use Google OAuth for authentication, which provides a secure and reliable way to log in to your account without us ever seeing or storing your password.

-* **🔑 Minimal Permissions**: PennyFox requests only the necessary permissions to function.
+* **🔑 Minimal Permissions**: Pennywise requests only the necessary permissions to function.
 For instance, the Gmail integration is designed to only access emails related to financial transactions, ensuring the privacy of your personal correspondence.